xwu/xwu-swift-numerics/numeric-protocols.md

 example, they all support representations of infinity and NaN ("not a number").
-However, some APIs (many to do with the raw representation in memory of values) are common to all built-in floating-point types (which are binary) but would not make sense for __decimal floating-point types__.
+However, some APIs (many to do with the raw representation in memory of values) are common to all built-in floating-point types (which are binary) but would not make sense for decimal floating-point types.

 __Why are there _not_ distinct protocols named `Integer` and  `BinaryInteger`?__
 The original name proposed for `BinaryInteger` was `Integer`; it was renamed to avoid confusion with `Int`.
-The word "binary" was chosen because bit shifting and bitwise operations required by the protocol manipulate the sequence of bits in the two's-complement binary representation of an integer _regardless of the actual underlying representation in memory_.
-All APIs required by the protocol, including bit shifting and bitwise operations, are well defined and can be computed for an integer regardless of the radix of its internal representation in memory.
-Put another way, there aren't commonly used third-party types that can't perform bit shifting and bitwise operations but could fulfill all the other requirements of `BinaryInteger`.
+Bit shifting and bitwise operations required by the protocol manipulate the sequence of bits in the two's complement binary representation of an integer _regardless of the actual underlying representation in memory_.
+In other words, any integer type can fulfill all the requirements of `BinaryInteger`.

 __Why is the integer protocol hierarchy bifurcated below `BinaryInteger`?__
-It wouldn't make sense for an __arbitrary-width type__ (`BigInt`) to support overflow operators such as `&+` since overflow isn't possible, so those don't belong as requirements on `BinaryInteger`.
+It wouldn't make sense for an arbitrary-width type (`BigInt`) to support overflow operators such as `&+` since overflow isn't possible, so those don't belong as requirements on `BinaryInteger`.
 At the same time, signed integers, whether fixed-width or not, share certain common semantics captured by